PARK SLOPE, BROOKLYN

 1200 sq. ft

-A partial renovation of a Park Slope Brooklyn apartment, this kitchen and bathroom remodel is a study in how color, material, and craft can transform a 1,200 square foot home.
+We worked with a young couple, expecting their first child on a partial renovation, or cosmetic renovation of their Park Slope Brooklyn apartment.
+This kitchen and bathroom remodel is a study in how color, material, and craft can transform a 1,200 square foot home.
+And how a design-build firm can integrate interior design and construction for a quick turnaround project that truly elevates a home.

-The kitchen centers on custom cabinetry in Farrow & Ball's Vert de Terre — a muted, dusty green that brings warmth without weight.
+The kitchen renovation centers on custom cabinetry in Farrow & Ball's Vert de Terre — a muted, dusty green that brings warmth without weight.
 Custom inlay detailing elevates the cabinets beyond standard millwork, while a continuous marble slab wraps the countertop and backsplash in one unbroken surface.
 Running through the marble, a hand-cut stripe of bright red zellige tile becomes the kitchen's defining gesture — bold enough to anchor the room, precise enough to feel intentional.
 A dropped curved ceiling softens the kitchen's geometry, chrome fixtures add a clean edge, and a statement pendant visible from the living room ensures the space reads beautifully from every angle.
+We used an undermount porcelain sink to blend old materials with newer techniques as an homage to the project as a whole.
 A partial glass block wall separates the kitchen from the living area without sacrificing light — an elegant solution to an everyday problem in Brooklyn apartment renovations.
+The interior design took advantage of the rewiring and electrical work needed in this room to include prominent light fixtures.
+The kitchen renovation was strategic in opening the space out to the living room while retaining it’s original wet-over-dry footprint, and conforming to the building’s strict alteration agreement.

-The red zellige stripe continues into both bathrooms, where it caps custom mosaic tilework designed by Mammoth and handcrafted in Morocco.
+The tilework — red zellige stripe — continues into both bathroom renovations, where it caps custom mosaic tilework designed by us and handcrafted in Morocco.
 Each bathroom is fully custom — the mosaics, the material palette, and the layout were designed from scratch for this apartment.
-Pedestal vanities reference the building's 1920s architecture while square-profile fixtures keep both rooms grounded in the present.
+Pedestal vanities, with integrated sinks reference the building's 1920s architecture while square-profile fixtures keep both rooms grounded in the present.